snuffles5/tradeflow-trade-service/README.md

 1.  **Create a `.env` file**

     Copy the contents of `.env.example` to a new file named `.env` and fill in the values for your local environment.
+The sample file contains the database credentials required by `docker-compose.yml` and by Spring Boot when running locally without Docker.

 2.  **Build the application**